ustun/reactjs-introduction/README.md

 have here?
 This is the question we should be asking ourselves all the time when implementing React application.
 How and where should I be storing the data?

-Although there are two different data are going to be viewed in this application, we should observe that at the root, there is only a single counter value.
+Although there are two different data values to be viewed in this application, we should observe that at the root, there is only a single counter value.
 Hence, in state, we just have to record how many times the counter has been clicked.

 In React applications, we have to think about root data and derived data.
 There is a single root value here; but two derived values.
 We should be storing the single value in state and calculate the derived data in render method.

 With these changes, let's rewrite our Counter example: